KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 Step 4: Repeat steps 1 to 3 for each joint in the chain (k+1).

 We can use the simple open kinematic chain defined previously.
-We also define chain b using only joint positions in the global coordinate system, and use same directed graph as chain a.
+We can define chain b using only joint positions, in either the conventional form for kinematic chains, or simply as positions in the global coordinate system.
+I have chosen to define it in the conventional form, but the solution only considers vectors in the global coordinate system.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig3.gif" width="700">